Rachel Son

 Bio

-Rachel Son is a current Ph.D. student in Mass Communication at CJC.
-Her current research interests lie at the intersection of understanding communication psychological processes and effects of viewing global entertainment media and audiences' social well-being.
+Rachel Son is a current Ph.D.
+Candidate in Mass Communication at CJC.
+Her current research examines the motivations, experiences and effects of viewing international entertainment has on well-being.

 Education